adityajoshi-08/nextjs-openapi-golang/README.md

-# Next.js to OpenAPI Generator -- Under Construction and Not Complete
+# Next.js to OpenAPI Generator

 A powerful CLI tool written in Go that automatically converts Next.js App Router API routes to OpenAPI 3.0 specifications using AI-powered documentation generation.